CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 #### Transcripts / audio description

 Ideally, **provide a transcript** of your media, so users can either read it or use a screen reader to hear it.
-- allow users to scan the content and see if they want to engage with it
+- Allow users to scan the content and see if they want to engage with it
-- can be searched by people and search engines so better for SEO
+- Can be searched by people and search engines so better for SEO

 **Audio descriptions** speak out what is happening in the video so that it’s accessible to people with low vision.
 There are two ways to create audio descriptions:
-1. a narrator describes all the visual information
+1. A narrator describes all the visual information
-2. add a separate audio track that describes the visual information
+2. Add a separate audio track that describes the visual information

 #### Example of good practice